BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_0_Understanding_Your_Lightning_Setup.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-In this chapter you'll be ready to continue work with the `lightning-cli` command-line interface.
-You'll create invoices, perform payments, and close channels — all of the major activities for using Lightning
+In this chapter you'll continue work with the `lightning-cli` command-line interface.
+You'll create invoices, perform payments, and close channels — all of the major activities for using Lightning.

 ## Objectives for This Chapter